 The internet is structurally resilient: if a route is not available, traffic diverts to other routes.
 This is a property that could potentially maintain connectivity, even at slow speeds, in the event of a solar storm.
 But enough damage to these vital arteries would begin to destabilize the network.
 And depending on where the cable breaks occur, Abdu Jyothi says fundamental data routing systems like the Domain Name System may start to malfunction, creating chain breaks.

-What do I think of it?
+What do I think?
 There are some people who think that a geomagnetic disturbance would be a catastrophic scenario and there are others who think it would be less of a major event.
-I am a little bit in the middle.
-I think the prospect of an "Internet Apocalypse" is something the industry certainly needs to be prepared for.
+I'm a little in the middle.
+I think the prospect of an “Internet Apocalypse” is something the industry certainly needs to be prepared for.